laughtervv/DepthAwareCNN/README.md

 ### Acknowledgemets

-The visulization code are borrowed from [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+The visulization code is borrowed from [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).